DAY TRIP: LYON

 Théâtre Gallo Romain de Lyon-Fourvière

 Just five minutes away from the theatre is the Basilica of Notre Dame of Fourvière.
 When you approach the structure, you will be amazed at how much of a presence it has on the hill, and what particularly struck me about the interior was all of the mosaic tiles used.
 You will be able to see these things and MUCH more if you take the 90-minute guided tour of the basilica, which truly leaves no stone unturned.
-Please note that the tour is in French (with a very kind guide!) and you will be climbing up the basilica all the way to the top, walking across the roof, and getting possibly one of the most fantastic views I’ve ever seen while accessing a city structure!
+Please note that tours are in French or English (with a very kind guide!) and you will be climbing up the basilica all the way to the top, walking across the roof, and getting possibly one of the most fantastic views I’ve ever seen while accessing a city structure!

 view from atop the Basilica of Notre Dame of Fourvière